MarkPearlCoZa/Blog_General/_posts/2016-12-31-Seeing-Spaces.md

 * Control room at Fermilad particle accelerator
 * California power grid control center

 If you are wanting to launch a space shuttle, you typically have a room like NASA's.
-Everything that is going on in a complex system is being displayed in a room.
+Everything going on in a complex system is being displayed in a room at once.

 These people know that if you are trying to design a system of such complexity that you have to understand in realtime, you have to build a room where you can go in there and understand everything that is going on.